Moonquakeyu/COMP3025J-DCNN-For-FER-based-AR/README.md

 ## Note

 Please be aware that the case study topics may vary each year.
-Wishing all students a successful graduation in their senior year!
+Wishing all students a successful graduation in their senior year!（edit on Nov 2024)

+## Update version
+Due to some important reason, we add the new version about this Model demo, in other branch.
+Here is the tips:
+- 1111.mp4 is a test video
+- emotion_result.csv and json is two version of the output
+- the running demo is the 'Untitled.ipynb', there are three block:
+  - the origin block which can run with video
+  - the second block is which can run with video and output is csv
+  - the third block is which can run with video and output is json, which is better to add them into RAG

 这个存储库用于com3025j ARVR案例研究代码，它可以在jupyter notebook的ptyhon环境中运行。